Sharing is caring!

 9

-A litter of polydactyl kittens was born in foster care, with a whole lot of extra toe beans to go ’round!
+A litter of polydactyl kittens is born in foster care with a whole lot of extra toe beans to go ’round.

 Virginia ceramics artist and kitten fosterer Lisa Zolandz shared the story of Mama Mirabel and her kittens born with extra toe beans, a genetic abnormality.
 Along with gorgeous crystalline glazed pottery, we often see her foster kittens, a beautiful and unusual combo of kittens and clay.